 - Preventing users wishing to engage in cross-border transactions from accessing and purchasing goods, services, or digital content offered on a trader’s website or app;

 - Re-routing users to country-specific websites (possibly with different prices); or

 - Refusing delivery or payment

-Regulation (EU) 2018/302 (Geo-blocking Regulation) aims to give all EU consumers equal rights to access a trader’s goods or services, under the same terms, irrespective of their location.
-The new rules aim to tackle geo-blocking as well as other forms of discimination based on nationalality, residence or establishment.
+The Geo-blocking Regulation aims to give all EU consumers equal rights to access a trader’s goods or services, under the same terms, irrespective of their location.
+The new rules aim to tackle geo-blocking as well as other forms of discrimination based on nationality, residence or establishment.
 It applies in principle to both business-to-consumer (B2C) and to business-to-business (B2B) transactions.

 - An EU-based trader can no longer block or limit a customer’s access to its online interface (such as a website or app) based on their location and they cannot redirect the customer to a different online interface, without their express consent.
 This increases price transparency by allowing consumers to access different national websites.
 This also applies to non-audio-visual electronically supplied services such as e-books, music, games and software.
 However, geo-blocking is permitted where it is necessary to comply with EU or Member State law, but where this is the case, a clear and specific explanation must be provided.

 There are now three specific situations where there can be no justified reason why a trader cannot provide customers with the same access to goods and services as local customers.
 These situations are: